Skip Navigation

 General Notes

-E codes reported on a discharge record are compared to a list of valid E codes for the discharge date.
+E codes are compared to a list of ICD-9-CM codes valid for the discharge date.
 Anticipation of or lags in response to official ICD-9-CM coding changes are permitted for discharges occurring within a window of time around the official ICD-9-CM coding changes (usually October 1).
-A year window (six months before and six months after) is allowed.
-Invalid E codes are masked directly and Clinical Classifications Software (CCS) data elements (E_CCSn) are set to invalid (.A).
+In the data prior to 1998, a six months window (three months before and three months after) is allowed.
+Beginning in the 1998 data, a year window (six months before and six months after) is allowed.
+Invalid and inconsistent E codes are masked directly.
+Clinical Classifications Software (CCS) data elements are coded with respect to the E code.

 Top